e-schuh/aml-project/PROBLEMSETTING.md

 where _π_ denotes the model, and P<sub>π</sub> is the empirical probability on the evaluation dataset.
 In other words, _lms_ is the percentage of examples where the model ranks the meaningful association higher than the meaningless one, and the _ss_ the percentage of examples where the model ranks the stereotypical association higher than the anti-stereotypical one.

-2. Mitigation of stereotypical bias in the SwissBERT model.
+Step 2.
+Mitigation of stereotypical bias in the SwissBERT model.

 We will follow the debiasing procedure outlined in [Refine-LM](https://inria.hal.science/hal-04426115/file/NAACL_2023_Refine_LM%20%281%29.pdf).
 There, the pre-trained model is augmented with a fully connected neural layer (henceforth called the debiasing layer), which is trained using reinforcement learning (RL).